fahrez182/AxPlugin/README.md

 ## 📌 Notes

 - Files listed in `.axignore` will not be included in plugin packaging or runtime.
-- `.bak` files are just backups, not loaded by default.
 - This plugin is for demonstration purposes only.

 ---